Apathy: History and other views

 Christians have historically condemned apathy as a deficiency of love and devotion to God and his works.
 This interpretation of apathy is also referred to as Sloth and is listed among the Seven Deadly Sins.
-Clemens Alexandrinus used the term to draw to Christianity philosophers who aspired after virtue.
+Clemens Alexandrinus used the term to draw to gnostic Christianity philosophers who aspired after virtue.

-The modern concept of apathy became more well known after World War I, when it was one of the various forms of "shell shock".
+The modern concept of apathy became more well known after World War I, when it was one of the various forms of "shell shock", now better known as post-traumatic stress disorder (PTSD).
 Soldiers who lived in the trenches amidst the bombing and machine gun fire, and who saw the battlefields strewn with dead and maimed comrades, developed a sense of disconnected numbness and indifference to normal social interaction when they returned from combat.

 In 1950, US novelist John Dos Passos wrote: "Apathy is one of the characteristic responses of any living organism when it is subjected to stimuli too intense or too complicated to cope with.
 The cure for apathy is comprehension."

-Technology

-Apathy is a normal way for humans to cope with stress.
-Being able to "shrug off" disappointments is considered an important step in moving people forward and driving them to try other activities and achieve new goals.
-Coping seems to be one of the most important aspects of getting over a tragedy and an apathetic reaction may be expected.
-With the addition of the handheld device and the screen between people, apathy has also become a common occurrence on the Internet as users observe others being bullied, slandered, threatened or sent disturbing images.
-The bystander effect grows to an apathetic level as people lose interest in caring for others who are not in their "circle" and may even participate in their harassment.

 Social origin

-There may be other factors contributing to a person's apathy.

 Apathy has been socially viewed as worse than things such as hate or anger.
 Not caring whatsoever, in the eyes of some, is even worse than having distaste for something.
 Author Leo Buscaglia is quoted as saying "I have a very strong feeling that the opposite of love is not hate-it's apathy.
 It's not giving a damn."
 Helen Keller stated that apathy is the "worst of them all" when it comes to the various evils in the world.
 French social commentator and political thinker Charles de Montesquieu stated that "the tyranny of a prince in an oligarchy is not so dangerous to the public welfare as the apathy of a citizen in the democracy."
-As can be seen by these quotes and various others, the social implications of apathy are great.
-Many people believe that not caring at all can be worse for society than individuals who are overpowering or hateful.